Gil Cedillo

 Gilbert Anthony Cedillo (born March 25, 1954) is an American politician, who served as a member of the Los Angeles City Council for the 1st district from 2013 to 2022.
 A member of the Democratic Party, Cedillo was previously a member of both the California State Assembly and the California State Senate.

 When Hilda Solis joined the Obama administration, Cedillo became a candidate to replace her for California's 32nd congressional district seat, but lost to Judy Chu in the 2009 special election.
 Cedillo lost his Los Angeles City Council seat in the 2022 election to left-wing challenger Eunisses Hernandez.
-Since October 2022, there have been widespread calls for his resignation after an audio recording of him and other council members making racist remarks was released.
+In October 2022, Cedillo faced widespread calls for his resignation after an audio recording of him and other council members making racist remarks was released.
 He was formally censured by the City Council in a unanimous 12-0 vote on October 26.

 Early life and education

 Cedillo was born in Barstow, California and grew up in the Boyle Heights area of Los Angeles.
 His father worked as a mechanic at American Can in Vernon and was a member of the United Steelworkers of America.
 His mother was a garment worker at Sears and Times-Mirror Press.

 Cedillo attended Lorena Street and Euclid Avenue Elementary, Stevenson Junior High and Roosevelt High.

 In 1977, Cedillo earned a Bachelor's degree in Sociology from UCLA.
-In 1983, Cedillo earned a J.D. degree from the People's College of Law, in Los Angeles.
+In 1983, Cedillo earned a J.D. degree from the unaccredited People's College of Law, in Los Angeles.

 Cedillo participated in Movimiento Estudiantil Chicano de Aztlan (MEChA).